dotnet/docs-maui/docs/windows/deployment/publish-cli.md

 ## Configure the project build settings

 The project file is a good place to put Windows-specific build settings.
 You may not want to put some settings into the project file, such as passwords.
-The settings described in this section can be passed on the command line with the `/p:name=value` format.
+The settings described in this section can be passed on the command line with the `-p:name=value` format.
 If the setting is already defined in the project file, a setting passed on the command line will override the project setting.

 Add the following `<PropertyGroup>` node to your project file.
 This property group is only processed when the target framework is Windows and the configuration is set to `Release`.
 This config section runs whenever a build or publish in `Release` mode.